smarter-sh/smarter/doc/README.md

 [Redis](https://redis.io/) is a source available in-memory storage, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.

 _Why do we use it: a couple of reasons actually.
-First, in order to run Python at scale you need an effictive object caching strategy, which is a topic becomes surprisingly complex early on.
-Redis does this well, and so its common to see Python and Redis paired in large deployments.
+First, in order to run Python at scale you need an effictive object caching strategy, which becomes surprisingly complex early on.
+Redis does this well, and so it's common to see Python and Redis paired in large deployments.
 Additionally, Redis works well as a message broker.
 See 'Celery' below for details._

 ### Celery